The Doors (film): Casting

 Stone auditioned approximately 60 actresses for the role of Pamela Courson.
 The role required nudity and the script featured sex scenes, which generated a fair amount of controversy.
 Casting director Risa Bramon felt that Patricia Arquette auditioned very well and should have gotten the role.
+Jennifer Tilly auditioned for the role and recalled the audition process in a 2025 Twitter post in tribute to Kilmer: "A long time ago, I was auditioning for the movie The Doors.
+It was kind of a cattle call.
+They paired together potential Jims with potential Pamelas.
+And they were running behind so we were spilling out of the casting office, sitting on the porch, the lawn, and the driveway.
+All of a sudden, a ’60s convertible came screeching up, blaring Doors music at top volume.
+And a guy jumped out and strode inside: He had wild hair and he was barefoot, shirtless and wearing nothing but a pair of tight leather pants.
+We all looked at each other like… Who is this guy?
+We were more than a little shook by the sheer audacity of his entrance.
+Well, of course, it was Val Kilmer and from that minute on, nobody else stood a chance".
+Tilly ended up playing a groupie called "Okie girl", but her scenes were deleted from the final cut.

-To prepare for the role, Meg Ryan talked to the Coursons and people that knew Pamela.
+Meg Ryan was cast as Courson.
+To prepare for the role, she talked to the Coursons and people that knew Pamela.
 Before doing the film, she was not familiar with Morrison and "liked a few songs", adding, "I had to reexamine all my beliefs about [the 1960s] in order to do this movie".
 In doing research, she also encountered several conflicting views of Pamela.

 Krieger acted as a technical advisor on the film, chiefly to show his cinematic alter ego, Frank Whaley, where to put his fingers on the guitar fretboard during the mimed performance sequences.
 Similarly, Densmore also acted as a consultant on the film, tutoring Kevin Dillon.